department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 Apply by mail using an Application for Burial Benefits (VA Form 21P-530). <br>
 [Download VA Form 21P-530](https://www.vba.va.gov/pubs/forms/VBA-21P-530-ARE.pdf)

-Mail the application and other paperwork to your nearest VA regional benefit office. <br>
+Mail the application and other documents listed above to your nearest VA regional benefit office. <br>
 [Find your nearest VA regional benefit office](/find-locations/?facilityType=benefits)

-If you have questions, call <a href="tel:+1-800-827-1000">800-827-1000</a>, Monday through Friday, 8:00 a.m. to 9:00 p.m. <abbr title="eastern time">ET</abbr>.
+If you have questions, call <a href="tel:+1-800-827-1000">800-827-1000</a>.
+We're here Monday through Friday, 8:00 a.m. to 9:00 p.m. <abbr title="eastern time">ET</abbr>.
 Our TTY number for people with hearing impairments is 711.
 Or call your VA regional benefit office.

 ------
 ## Burial allowance amounts